Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Size: 55–75 Pounds

 The Golden Retriever is one of the most popular breeds of dog in the world and is widely considered one of the best breeds for first-time owners, families, and generally for any dog owner.
-The Golden is a reliable dog that is very intelligent, and it is widely used in service dog roles because it is easy to train and enjoys doing jobs asked of it.
+The Golden is a reliable dog that is very intelligent and widely used in service dog roles because they are easy to train and enjoy doing the jobs asked of them.

 beagle dog crawling